Salomanuel/bookmarkulum/README.md

 - implement an engine to shorten URLs without using third party APIs nor Gems

 - I have removed from bookmarks/index and bookmarks/show <%= @bookmark.site.top_level_url %>

+- add active page with css in the navigation menu